Tyson Fury vs Oleksandr Usyk predictions: What boxing experts are saying about the fight

 Conor McGregor, former UFC champion

 “Usyk is a crafty, crafty boxer.
 If anyone can do it, maybe Usyk can do it, [But] Tyson is also a crafty boxer, plus he has the size.
-Tyson is a tough man to beat, in the boxing arena.”
+Tyson is a tough man to beat, in the boxing arena.”‘Fury can force his size’

 ‘Fury is bigger version of Usyk’